Skip to main content

 A similar decomposition of the transport rates can be made for the situation that tidal flow dominates the velocity \(u\).
 For this we refer to Sect.
 9.7.2.

 This page titled 7.5.2: Decomposition of the transport rate is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.